 Further information: Assessing and Measuring Rehabilitation Outcomes

 Jasmine’s vet always said that up to 25% of the favoring of a leg is invisible to a human eye—you will not notice it.
 In other words, your dog might not be using their legs equally without you having a clue.

 That’s where measuring circumference comes in.

 It is one of the objective measures to assess how the legs are truly used.
-Substantial muscle loss on one side can be readily apparent but smaller differences aren’t something one can just see.
+Substantial muscle loss on one side can be readily apparent, but smaller differences aren’t something one can see.

-At the last evaluation, we were very happy to learn that both Cookie’s knees felt stable and that there was no swelling and no thickening.
+At the last evaluation, we were thrilled to learn that both Cookie’s knees felt stable and that there was no swelling and no thickening.

-Swelling would have meant that the joint is inflamed and unhappy.
-Thickening would have meant that the joint did stabilize itself by forming scar tissue.
-That’s what happens if the knee heals in spite of the ligament being dysfunctional.
+Swelling would have meant that the joint was inflamed and unhappy.
+On the other hand, thickening would have suggested that the joint stabilized itself by forming scar tissue.
+That’s what happens if the knee heals despite the ligament being dysfunctional.

 No thickening indicates that the ligament did indeed heal.

 However, Cookie’s muscle mass on the hind legs was not equal throughout that whole time.
 The difference became smaller, but it was still there.
 Meaning the legs were still not equally used.
 Why?